Skip main navigation

-We’ve combined our passion for sight with your need for convenience.
-There’s an Independent Doctor of Optometry* inside or next door to almost every LensCrafters store.
-These optometrists are dedicated to caring for you and your eyes.
-In their offices, you’ll find state of the art technology, including the latest patient-friendly tools, which enable your doctor to write you an accurate prescription.
-And when you’re finished, you can have your glasses made at LensCrafters and fit by our optician, often in under an hour.
+We combine our passion for sight and your need for convenience with an Independent Doctor of Optometry* located inside or next door to almost every LensCrafters store.
+These eye professionals are dedicated to caring for you and your eyes.
+In their offices, you'll find state of the art technology, including the latest patient-friendly tools, that enables your doctor to write you an accurate prescription.
+And when your exam is done, you can have your glasses made at LensCrafters and fit by our optician, usually in under an hour.

 Optomap® Retinal Exam

-Because your eyes are not dilated, you can comfortably go about the rest of your day after the exam without worrying about sensitivity to light or difficulties focusing.
-Call your local eye care provider to see if their office uses optomap®, and if it's right for you.
+Plus, since your eyes weren't dilated, after the exam you can go about the rest of your day after the exam without worrying about sensitivity to light or difficulties focusing.
+Call your local eye care provider to see if their office uses Optomap®.
 Your eye, as seen by Optomap®

 Vision Insurance and Pricing

 Vision insurance can cover some of the costs associated with an eye exam, including your new eyeglasses and contact lenses.
 LensCrafters accepts many vision insurance plans and Flexible Spending Dollars.
 We also offer discounts on frames and lenses when you update your prescription.

-The phoropter is used to perform one variation of the refraction test, which determines a patient’s prescription.
-As they look through the phoropter, the doctor will show them a series of lenses, asking you to choose between choices "A" and "B." Together, you'll narrow down the lenses to the prescription that provides the sharpest vision.
+The phoropter is used to help determine patient's prescription.
+As you look through the phoropter, the doctor will show you a series of lenses, asking you to choose between choices "A" and "B." Together, you'll narrow down the lenses to the prescription with the sharpest vision possible.

-Some doctors might use the Auto-Refractor, which uses computer technology to measure a prescription.
-This device shines a light into the eye.
-As it bounces from the back of the eye to the front, it gives an accurate measurement of the patient’s refractive error, which determines their prescription.
+Independent Doctors of Optometry use the Auto-Refractor, which measures a prescription digitally.
+This device shines a light into the eye that bounces from the back of the eye to the front, giving an accurate measurement of your prescription.